BoostIO/tachijs/readme.md

 For other http methods, tachijs provides `@httpPost`, `@httpPut`, `@httpPatch`, `@httpDelete`, `@httpOptions`, `@httpHead` and `@httpAll`.

-### Configuring express app(Middlewares)
+### Configuring express app(Middleware)

-There are lots of ways to implement express middlewares.
+There are lots of ways to implement express middleware.

 #### Use `before` and `after` options